apnordin/09-ReadMe-Generator/Develop/README.md

 ```

 ## Contributing
-Open a pull request and I'll review it.
+Contribution info

 ## Licensing
-No license needed.
+No license needed

 ## Questions?
 If you have any questions, feel free to contact me directly at apnordin@gmail.com.
 You can find more of my work at [apnordin](https://github.com/apnordin).